Palliative Care Leadership Centers Overview

 A demonstrably effective method for the diffusion of palliative care innovation, PCLC training reduces the opportunity costs for palliative care program startup and delivery.
 It also propagates standardized best practices for all areas of program development and growth, including business and financial planning, clinical and staffing models, measurement and marketing.

-More than 1,100 hospital and hospice teams have attended a PCLC since 2003, and over 80% of PCLC graduates successfully established a palliative care program by their two-year mark.
+More than 1,100 hospital and hospice teams have already attended a PCLC since 2003, and over 80% of PCLC graduates successfully established a palliative care program by their two-year mark.

-Training and Yearlong Mentoring
+Training and a Full Year of Mentoring

 Each training is customized to the needs and priorities of the attending team, as identified in a comprehensive pre-visit needs assessment.
 Attendee teams return home with a work plan customized to their institutional characteristics, needs and priorities.
 Follow-up and troubleshooting is provided throughout a year of mentoring from PCLC faculty.